stacks-network/docs/src/pages/build-apps/guides/transaction-signing.md

 Users must authenticate to an app before the `connect` package will work to prompt them for signing and broadcasting transactions to the Stacks blockchain with an authenticator such as [the Stacks Wallet](https://blockstack.org/wallet).

-[See the authentication guide](/build-apps/guides/authentication) before proceeding to integrate the following transaction signing capabilities in cases where `userSession.isUserSignedIn()` returns `true`.
+See the authentication guide before proceeding to integrate the following transaction signing capabilities in cases where `userSession.isUserSignedIn()` returns `true`.

+[@page-reference]
+| /build-apps/guides/authentication

 ## Prompt to transfer STX